 The Apple (plus Windows) accounting software?

-You don't have the one-year limit and other constraints of MYOB, nor do you have the issues of foreign-based technical support.
+You don't have the one-year limit and other constraints of MYOB, nor do you have the issues of foreign-based technical support. plus you can use the same product for multiple entities with no annual cost.
+Updates are free - until they move to a new level of product every few years.
 While no system is perfect, this is well worth a serious look.